soneyahossain/hcc-gap-recommender/README.md

 # Artifact: Measuring and Mitigating Gaps in Structural Testing

-This repository contains the artifact for testing the host checked coverage (hcc), coverage gap, and the recommender for closing that gap.
-It is implemented primarily in Java and includes all data, codes, and scripts required for replicating the studies in the paper "Measuring and Mitigating Gaps in Structural Testing".
+This repository contains the `artifact` for testing the host checked coverage (hcc), coverage gaps, and the recommendations for closing the gaps to improve fault-detection effectiveness.
+It is implemented primarily in Java and includes all data, source codes, and scripts required for replicating the studies in the paper `Measuring and Mitigating Gaps in Structural Testing` published at `ICSE-2023`.

 ## Introduction